anomitroid/URL-Shortener-BlazinglyFast/README.md

     **For Windows:**
     - Follow the instructions provided by Microsoft to install WSL (Windows Subsystem for Linux).
 The default Linux distribution installed is typically Ubuntu.
+    - Click on the windows button and type Ubuntu to open the Ubuntu terminal.
+You might need to download the Ubuntu Application from Windows Store.
     - Once Ubuntu is running on Windows, add the Redis repository to the apt index, update it, and install Redis:
         ```sh
         sudo apt-add-repository ppa:redislabs/redis